Become a Licensed K-12 Language Teacher with This Multilingual Education Master's Degree

 If you live outside of the U.S. and would like to teach a language other than English, the skills and experience you acquire in this program will also prepare you for language teaching in a variety of private and public educational settings around the world.
 Some of these positions can be attained through this degree program regardless of U.S. teaching license status.
 Other positions, such as teaching in International Baccalaureate schools, require U.S. teaching licensure.
 Please review the International Student Eligibility section below for details.

-A Flexible Teacher Licensure Program
+A Flexible Teacher Licensure Master's Degree

 Most students will be able to work full-time for a majority of the program.
 However, later in the program you will need the ability to spend daytime hours in K-12 classrooms for your practicum and student teaching.